lrvillan/RevivalMod/README.md

 - **Defibrillator Revival**: Press F5 while in critical state to revive using your defibrillator
 - **Post-Revival Protection**: Temporary invulnerability period after revival to get to safety
 - **AI Behavior Modification**: Bots ignore players in critical state
-- **Multiplayer Compatible**: Works with Fika Co-op mod
 - **Visual Indicators**: Clear notifications and visual effects for critical state and revival
 - **Balance Features**: Movement limitations during critical state and cooldown between revivals

 ## Requirements
-- SPT-AKI (Latest version)
+- SPT (Latest version)
 - BepInEx

 ## Installation
 1. Download the latest release ZIP from the Releases section
-2. Extract the contents to your SPT-AKI installation directory
+2. Extract the contents to your SPT installation directory
 3. The mod will be automatically loaded when you start the game

 ## How To Use